-The price definitely matches the quality and once you see this monitor in person, you can already tell that it’s finely built and that it’ll last you a lifetime.
+The price definitely matches the quality and once you see this monitor in person, you can already tell that it has a very nice design.

-So if you have 500$ to spend on a secondary monitor then look no further as you’re going to love this one.
+So if you have a bit more money to spend on a secondary monitor then look no further as you’re going to love this one.

-The 27” LCD screen is just about the right size for a secondary monitor and when you add the 2560 x 1440 QHD display, you already know this thing is powerful.
+The 27” LCD screen is just about the right size for a secondary monitor and comes with a 2560 x 1440 QHD display.

-What’s great is that you can turn the monitor to 90° so you can use it in portrait mode which is quite useful when streaming because you have more room on your setup.
+What’s great is that you can turn the monitor to 90° so you can use it in portrait mode which is quite useful when streaming because you have more room for your setup.

 You can even tilt the monitor to around 15° which’s quite useful in some situations.